 With an area of nearly 5,334 square meters and less than 1/6 of the Humble Administrator’s Garden, it enjoys a compact but well-proportioned layout.
 Delicate buildings, classical landscape and thick culture make Master of the Nets Garden a representation of small classical gardens of the south of Yangtze River.
 Owning so much to cherish, Master of the Nets Garden is a typical Suzhou private garden recognized as the World Cultural Heritage with eight other gardens by UNESCO, a National AAAA Scenic Spot and a historical & cultural relic under state protection.

-Master of the Nets Garden consists of three main sections: the residential area in east, the main garden in center and the inner garden in west.
+Master of the Nets Garden consists of three main sections: the residential area in the east, the main garden in the center and the inner garden in the west.

 The residential area is built according to the sumptuary regulation strictly, with halls on north-south axis just as traditional Chinese palace, connected with the central garden separately.
 The elegant ornamentation of the front gate signifies the owner’s high status.

 The main garden centers on a small pond surrounded by elaborately designed manmade landscape like verandas, pavilions, rockeries and walkways.
 Compared with the structure in the residential area, the architectures seem much freer and comfortable for viewing, reading, painting or sipping tea.